Skip to main content

 Introduction

-As you embark on your journey to become a proficient Optimizely developer, you'll encounter various architectural patterns and tool recommendations.
-While the world of web development offers countless alternative approaches for every problem, adhering to Optimizely's recommended practices for its PaaS CMS 12 is not merely a suggestion—it's a strategic decision that underpins the success, stability, and future-proofing of your digital solutions.
+As you embark on your journey to become a proficient Optimizely developer, you will encounter various architectural patterns and tool recommendations.
+While the world of web development offers countless alternative approaches for every problem, adhering to Optimizely's recommended practices for its PaaS CMS 12 is not merely a suggestion - it is a strategic decision that underpins the success, stability, and future-proofing of your digital solutions.
 This article provides a technical justification for why aspiring Optimizely developers should embrace these recommended approaches.

 1. The Strategic Advantage of Recommended Practices

-Optimizely's recommended practices are not arbitrary; they are meticulously designed to leverage the full power of the Optimizely Digital Experience Platform (DXP) and the underlying cloud infrastructure (primarily Microsoft Azure).
-Following these guidelines provides a multitude of benefits.
+Optimizely's recommended practices are not arbitrary.
+They are meticulously designed to leverage the full power of the Optimizely Digital Experience Platform (DXP) and the underlying Azure cloud infrastructure.
+Following these guidelines delivers benefits across seven strategic dimensions.

 1. Optimized Performance and Scalability